aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Tue Nov 19 05:09:12 2024
+Last update: Wed Nov 20 05:09:09 2024

 ### Let's play! 🎮